 We cover inequality and innovation in education with in-depth journalism that uses research, data and stories from classrooms and campuses to show the public how education can be improved and why it matters.

-Our goal is not only to replace or supplement what’s been lost; it’s to push education reporting to new levels of quality, clarity, depth and breadth, to explain why education policy matters and how it’s affecting young people.
+Education is one of the most important issues of our time.
+Our reporters and editors push education reporting to new levels of quality, clarity, depth and breadth, to explain why education policy matters and how it’s affecting young people.

 We cover the issues we cover because we believe in them, but our reporting is often recognized by our peers.
 We appreciate it.